Mlyrics/ImageReconGenAI/README.md

 2. Update line #126 with the PUT API endpoint URL
 3. Update line #84 with the ANY API enpoint URL
 4. Save and Close
-5. At this stage you could either host the application in S3 or preferred hsoting provider as well as run locally in your Browser.
+5. At this stage you could either host the application in S3 or preferred hsoting provider or run locally from your Browser.